Something a little different this time: a writing assignment for you!

 I was stunned.

-She put up with a bad situation all those years … for me?
+Did she endure a bad situation all those years … for me?

 As I think back, I see it.

 This was a huge move and the biggest dose of love.
+See why I needed a different kind of Mother’s Day card?

 My mother – along with my grandmother and many other ‘working’ females in the 1960s – stuck it out and helped blaze a trail for today’s career women.